-Pixton is a website, created by a husband and wife team, that allows teachers and students to construct their own comic strips.
-There are a variety of comic strip layouts, numerous character and background choices, and a ton of creative options This is a great learner-centered tool that allows students to construct their own knowledge and display it in a way that is meaningful to them by allowing them to create comics representing their concepts and ideas.
+Pixton allows teachers and students to construct their own comic strips.
+There are a variety of comic strip layouts, numerous character and background choices, and a ton of creative options.
+This is a great learner-centered tool that allows students to construct their own knowledge and display it in a way that is meaningful to them by allowing them to create comics representing their concepts and ideas.

 Pixton is accessed through an account that can either be held by a school/district or an individual teacher.
 The accounts do cost money but the pricing is very reasonable.
 If you are looking for a new and creative way to engage your students and assess their knowledge and understanding, I strongly recommend checking out Pixton today!